 Slow-roasting coaxes deep, vibrant flavors from even the most out-of-season produce, especially tomatoes.
 The thick, not-quite-creamy texture of this sauce brings a satisfying, rich tomato sauce to your table no matter the time of year!

-MAKES FOUR SERVINGS
+MAKES FOUR - SIX SERVINGS

-4 pounds roma tomatoes, stemmed and quartered
+4 pounds Roma tomatoes, stemmed and quartered

 DIRECTIONS